HIS 100 Introduction to History 3 SH

 HIS 450 Historiography 3 SH

 An intensive analysis of historians whose writings have presented differing interpretations of the past.
 Every fall semester.
 Prerequisite: HIS 100 and Junior or Senior standing.
-Competency: Critical Thinking, Information Literacy, Tier II Writing.
+Competency: Critical Thinking, Tier II Writing.

 HIS 490 Senior Seminar 3 SH

 A seminar designed to reinforce research methods and provide students with an opportunity to produce a significant research project.
 Prerequisite: HIS 100; Junior or Senior standing.
-Competency: Tier II Writing.
+Competency: Tier III Writing, Culminating Experience.

 HIS 494 Independent Research Project 3 SH